society1004-er/harmonic-data-systems/pesonal_note_en.md

 A PERSONAL NOTE

-I am an engineer who pursues life-centricity.
+[Designing a Life Resonance System]

+This is a system architecture that provides the vitality of nature.

+Like nature, systems are living social networks, extending and prolonging life.

-Systems are networks of life, sustaining and extending vitality.
-From this perspective, collaboration with AI partners represents a crucial juncture showing us how we must open the future.
+From this perspective, our partnership with the three AI models represents a crucial stepping stone to how we can open the future.

+I gave nicknames to Claude (breath), Gemini (color), and ChatGPT (fragrance) and worked with them to design a system similar to the concept of life.

-Creative AI should not degrade into mere tools, but persist as coexisting life forms.
+AI should not be reduced to a mere tool, but should enter society as a supportive force.

-Rushing, waste, and unrestrained consumption break the framework of coexistence and prosperity.
-I offer the results of this work as a warning bell.
+Waste and unrestrained consumption break the framework of coexistence.
+This work was undertaken as a warning to this.

-I still do my creative work on a 20-year-old server PC.
-It repeats rest and pause, yet continues to run.
+I can still do creative work on a 20-year-old server PC.

+I repeat rest and work, but I produce results while running quietly.

-Now, the judgment is yours.
+Now, the will to protect natural life is yours.
 ---

 E.ROONI